benfeard/circle_plot/README.md

 ## Process_raw_crosscorr.py

 If you have used [Wordom](http://wordom.sourceforge.net) to generate the cross-correlation data for your protein, this script can help format it for the Circle Plot.

+## GenerateBaseFile.py

+This will take a protein FASTA file and give you the proper CT formatted file.
+This is an adapation of formats used for RNA and basepair encoding.